BranchIntl/BranchIntl.github.io/jekyll_blog/_posts/2014-08-08-Markup-Syntax-Highlighting.md

 ---
-layout: post
+layout: branch-post
 title: "Markup: Syntax Highlighting"
 author: gagan93
 tags: [Highlight, Markdown]
 categories: Syntax
 ---

 Syntax highlighting[^1] is a feature that displays source code.
 This feature facilitates writing in a structured language such as a programming language or a markup language as it makes import things visually distinct.